-I teach one on one personalized art lessons designed to help the student with what they are wanting to learn/accomplish in art.
+I teach one on one personalized lessons designed to help with what the student is wanting to learn/accomplish in art or dancing.
 I have been teaching art and dance for over 9 years.
-I attended Pratt Institute for art and also attended the Maryland Institute College of Art for a pre-college program while I was in high school.
-I am a working fine artist and really enjoy teaching.
-I love helping people develop the skills that they need to truly know how to draw and paint and communicate what they want through art.
+I attended Pratt Institute for art (painting specfically) and also attended the Maryland Institute College of Art for a pre-college program while I was in high school.
+I taught in Arthur Murray Dance Studios for 7 years.
+I helped hundreds of different types of people to learn and grow not only in dancing, but also their personal lives and relationships.
+I competed and trained in many styles of partner dancing over those years.
+I love helping people develop the skills that they need to truly know how to express themselves in the arts.
+My services are focused around understanding and enjoying what you are learning.
+I help students to think for themselves and develop in ways that are best suited for them.
+Instruction is not one size fits all, but instead personally tailored to the student's needs.

 Bethany was terrific!
 She knows her subject matter well.
 She makes the learning fun.Well organized, travels to the student.
 She designed the class to my needs.
 She makes sure that a concept is understood before moving on to the next.
 If a concept is not initially grasped she'll try several approaches until the "light bulb" goes on.
 I highly recommend her to anyone looking for art lesson whether it's just the basics (like me) or more complex concepts.
 And ask to see some of her works as an artist---very impressive!!